gdpbalt/stackoverflow-test/README.md

 - Answered min 1 question
 - Have the tags: "java",".net","docker" or "C#"

-The application uses API key from site stackoverflow, because free version is limited for requests.
+The application uses API key from site stackoverflow, because free version is limited for numbers of requests.

+As this is the application for a test purpose I set limit to requests about users:
+- start page number: 3;
+- end page number: 28.
+Those values may be changed via constants in the code.

 ### Technologies used in project